Do I need to put LLC or Inc on my business card?

 3. When your brand name is generic

-If your business name could be mistaken for a descriptive phrase ("Modern Design" or "Bright Ideas"), adding LLC or Inc instantly signals that it's an actual registered company.
-It's a small credibility cue that makes a difference.
+If your business name could be mistaken for a descriptive phrase ("Modern Design" or "Bright Ideas"), adding LLC or Inc instantly signals that it is an actual registered company.
+It is a small credibility cue that makes a difference.

 When to leave it off